FDio/csit/docs/report/introduction/test_environment_sut_conf_1.rst

 install and
 `Ansible <https://www.ansible.com>`_ described in `CSIT Testbed Setup`_.

-Below a subset of the running configuration:
+Below is a subset of the running configuration:

 1. Ubuntu 18.04.x LTS